How to Draw Polygons in Scratch

 Polygon Turning angle

-• Length: How long each side should be
+• Length: How long each side should be.
+This allows you to make small or large shapes easily.

 Properties Slider